 If you are planning your own DIY charity walk, you will also be responsible for finding participants and your own marketing activities to promote it.

 Longer charity walks

-Other popular long-distance charity walks include RNIB Treks, the Thames 100km Path Challenge, the Glasgow to Edinburgh Trek and the Jurassic Coast Challenge.
+Other popular long-distance charity walks include the Thames Path Challenge, Peak District Challenge and the Jurassic Coast Challenge.

 Many people also plan their own longer charity walks too!
 To do this you will need to start by choosing a route that is suitable, safe and open to the public.
 As part of the planning process, it’s important that you implement all safety precautions and map out your route.